berkeleymt/berkeley.mt/content/news/2025-04-05_bmmt-2025-logistics.md

 recommend all organizations that are ready to check in to do so online before Saturday.

-If you check-in online, you must still show up in the morning to pick up materials.
+If you check in online, you must still show up in the morning to pick up materials.
 {% end %}

 Check-in / materials pick-up will happen in Dwinelle Hall at **8:00 AM**: